 NGU Named to U.S. News & World Report Best Online Programs Ranking

-North Greenville University was ranked 4th in the state and 159th in the nation for best online bachelor's program.
+North Greenville University ranks No. 4 in the state and No. 159 in the nation for best online bachelor’s program.

 According to the report, the vast majority of students enrolled in these ranked programs have earned at least some college credit.
 Rather than first-time college students, they are more likely to be working professionals in their 20s to 40s looking to advance in or change their careers.